KALANGALA DISTRICT OFFICIALS AND YOUNG PEOPLE EMBRACE THE POWER TO YOUTH PROGRAM

 “As the government, we have put in place various programs to help the youth but we still highly welcome and give full support to other bodies that come up with beneficial programs and I want to tell youth that I am happy about this Power To Youth program.
 It is special in a way that it looks at full engagement and inclusiveness of all stakeholders to solve a common problem facing the youth of Kalangala” he said

-Speaking to Namuli Vicky, a senior four student who was present, she revealed that most of the challenges faced by them as girls are due to poverty in most families.
-She explained that many parents are poor and tend to influence their children to do prostitution by loving men so that they can get money to help take care of the family.
+Speaking to Namuli Vicky, a senior four student who was present at the meeting, she revealed that most of the challenges faced by them as girls are due to poverty in most families.
+She explained that many parents are poor and tend to influence their children to do prostitution so that they can get money to help take care of the family.